How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 - Cyber insurance premiums – increasingly a line item.
 See our cyber insurance coverage checklist for what underwriters require.

-The Canadian Centre for Cyber Security’s 2025–2026 National Cyber Threat Assessment warns that Canadian SMBs are increasingly targeted by ransomware operators and supply-chain attacks.
-A data breach in Canada now costs an average of CA$6.98 million according to IBM’s 2025 Cost of a Data Breach report, up 10.4% year over year.
+The Canadian Centre for Cyber Security’s 2025–2026 National Cyber Threat Assessment warns that Canadian SMBs are increasingly targeted by cyber threats in 2026 by ransomware operators and supply-chain attacks.
+According to IBM’s 2025 Cost of a Data Breach report, a data breach in Canada now costs an average of CA$6.98 million – IBM’s 2025 Cost of a Data Breach report, up 10.4% year over year.
 For a 30-person business, even a fraction of that number is existential.

 If you’re unsure where your gaps are, a cybersecurity assessment is the fastest way to find out.